-The table below shows changes in production among OPEC-12 since the end of 2010 and shows how production is running well ahead of pre-Middle East North Africa (MENA) unrest levels.
+The table below shows changes in production among OPEC-12 since the end of 2010 and shows how production is running well ahead of pre-MENA unrest levels.
 In addition to the non-OPEC problems mentioned above, Saudi Arabia's increased production is an indication of their desire to see US and European sanctions succeed against Iran (so avoiding military action against Iran by Israel).
-Saudi is well aware that if the oil price is \$120+, Iran's overall oil revenues are strong even if production weakens.
-Saudi production alone is up around 1.2m b/day, and total OPEC-12 production is 1.5m b/day higher than December 2010.
+Saudi are well aware that if the oil price is \$120+, Iran's overall oil revenues are strong even if production weakens.
+Saudi production alone is up around 1.4m b/day, and total OPEC-12 production is 1.5m b/day higher than December 2010.